I love giving tips on how to maintain jewelry to keep them looking pristine.

 Some chemicals can be caustic and must be used with care.
 I use clear household ammonia, which works on copper and brass.
-Then of course there are the more common chemicals such as Liver of Sulfur, Black Max (which contains hydrochloric acid and tellurium), and antiquing solutions that contain iron nitrate.
+There are the more common chemicals such as liver of sulfur, Black Max (which contains hydrochloric acid and tellurium), and antiquing solutions that contain iron nitrate.

 This is an eco-friendly way to oxidize copper and sterling silver.
 The process takes four to six hours.
 Here is what you need:

-- Two or three hard-boiled eggs (boiled for at least 5 minutes; the yolk should be solid).
+- Two or three hard-boiled eggs (boiled for at least five minutes; the yolk should be solid).

 - A small shallow dish on which to place your metal or jewelry pieces.

-- A plastic container with a tigh- fitting lid, or a Ziploc bag.
+- A plastic container with a tight-fitting lid or a Ziploc bag.
 The container or bag must be large enough to hold the small dish plus the hard-boiled eggs with room to spare.

 Chop the boiled eggs.
 Place your jewelry or metal pieces on the small dish.
 Add the chopped boiled egg to the plastic container or Ziploc bag.
 Place the small dish in the middle of the plastic container or inside the Ziploc Bag.
 The egg should not touch the metal or jewelry pieces.
 Cover with the lid or close the Ziploc Bag.
 Leave it alone!
 You will be tempted to look but don't!
 Using a Ziploc bag or a clear plastic container will help you withstand temptation.
 You can open the container or Ziploc bag when the metal or jewelry pieces darken to the color you want.
 Throw away the eggs, and shine your piece leaving some of the detail oxidized.